newstack-cloud/celerity-docs/docs/applications/resources/celerity-schedule.md

 Annotations define additional metadata that can determine the behaviour of the resource in relation to other resources in the blueprint or to add behaviour to a resource that is not in its spec.

+### `celerity/schedule`

+The following are a set of annotations that are specific to the `celerity/schedule` resource type.
+These annotations are nothing to do with relationships between resources, but are used to configure the behaviour of the schedule.

+<p style={{fontSize: '1.2em'}}><strong>celerity.app</strong></p>

+Provides a way to group schedules together that are part of the same application.
+This is especially useful when deploying to a containerised or custom server environment as it allows you to deploy multiple schedules as a part of a single deployed application.

+**type**

+string
+___

 ### `celerity/vpc` 🔗 `celerity/schedule`

 The following are a set of annotations that determine the behaviour of the schedule in relation to a VPC.